fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ## Rollout Plans

-[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the portal, which assist you in **setting up CashBoxes** and their components for your PosOperators.
+[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the portal, which assist you in the buy and resell process as well as in **setting up CashBoxes** and their components for your PosOperators.
 A rollout plan typically follows these five steps

 1. Select the **product** you'd like to roll out
 2. Select the **account** for which it should be rolled out